Code-Institute-Submissions/MS2-7/README.md

 - [GitHub](https://github.com/) to host the project
 - [GitPod](https://gitpod.io/) to develop the project
 - [Am I Responsive?](http://ami.responsivedesign.is/#) to test the view of the site on different devices
+- [tinyJPG.com](https://tinyjpg.com/) to compress images for better load speed

 ## Testing

+I've tested the quiz thoroughly and have found it to work perfectly on all of the large variety of devices and browsers I have tried.
+I have used the Code Institute Slack Peer-Code-Review channel and asked several friends & family to test out the website.
+The feedback I have received indicates that the quiz looks good, easy to navigate, is fun to play and encourages repeat play.
+The full testing log can be seen [here](https://github.com/JimEv87/MS1/blob/master/testing/testing.md)

 ## Deployment